-As of December 31, 2015, countries representing over 75% of the global population had approved the use of stevia extracts in food and beverages, including China, India, the European Union, the United States, Indonesia, Brazil, Pakistan, Nigeria, Russia, Japan, Mexico, the Philippines, Egypt, Vietnam, Iran, Turkey, Thailand, South Africa, Myanmar, South Korea, Columbia, Argentina, Kenya, Algeria, Canada, Morocco, Venezuela, Peru, Malaysia, Uzbekistan, Saudi Arabia, Ghana, Yemen, Taiwan, Australia, New Zealand, Paraguay, and Israel.
+Steviol glycosides are approved for use in over 60 countries.
+As of December 31, 2018, countries representing over 75% of the global population had approved the use of stevia extracts in food and beverages (Figure 2).

+A MAP OF STEVIA REGULATORY APPROVALS

 We believe the petitions and subsequent approvals for the use of stevia in food and beverages in multiple markets around the world are part of a movement towards the development of healthier products in the food and beverage industry.